stats4sd/Picsa-Extension-Toolkit/README.md

 Uncomment service worker from index.html (?)
-Update version number in home.html and confix.xml
+Update version number in home.html and confix.xml *Make sure custom updates still valid (in case node modules have been reinstalled)*

 Troubleshooting:
 make sure all cli=s up to date